saksham0712/Admin-panel/README.md

 4. **Registering as an Admin**

-   To register yourself as an admin, enter the code 'admin' in the admin code field during the registration process.
+   To register yourself as an admin, enter the code 'Admin' in the admin code field during the registration process.

 5. **Project Status:**